 Another characteristic identifier of early print OPCs, the thick, differently-shaded bars of blue which run vertically along the left and right sides of most early print cards.
 The effect on the left-side seems to diminish earlier over time than the right, but whatever causes this is related to the image portion of the card.
 It is easy to see that the bars of blue seem to extend the portions of the printed area of the card.
 The width of what is actually a wide center bar, matches the image dimensions exactly, including the white bar and black borders, but not the blue bar between them.

 The effect fades as the print run continues.
-In the example, I’m using an old first print of Dennis Maruk #223 as the effect is much more obvious.
+In the example, I’m using an early print of Dennis Maruk #223 as the effect is much more obvious.

 Visible on only a handful of cards I’ve seen, although appears to be an early cause of a number of image surface issues that have contributed to this and other possible and graded 9s from being 10s further down the line.
 In this examination, sadly my Gretzky card has the largest and most defined smear in any of the Gretzky cards found through my research, and so might suggest being early in the print run because this mark and secondary marks (The Floating Fleck and The Skid Mark) move and or diminish quickly, most Gretzky’s do not have any damage from this.

 As horrible and regretful as this mark is, it doesn’t take away completely from the eye-appeal as it may seem, it tends to hide a bit as it runs vertically in the letters and isn’t as bad in person.
 The appeal of the balance of the card tends to make up for the imperfection.
 Find out what caused the smear.